Landstraße

-The name Landstraße means "country road".
-To tourists, it is mostly known for the 18th-century castle and gardens of Belvedere, the residence of Eugene of Savoy, which today houses the Austrian Gallery.
+To tourists, Landstraße is mostly known for the 18th-century castle and gardens of Belvedere, the residence of Eugene of Savoy, which today houses the Austrian Gallery.
 Another residence was built by the Russian envoy to Vienna, Count Razumovsky.
 A more recent point of interest is the Hundertwasserhaus block of flats (apartment block) designed in a dream-like style by the architect and painter Friedensreich Hundertwasser.
 Museums in Landstraße include the KunstHausWien ("Vienna art house", also designed by Hundertwasser) and the Museum of Art Fakes.
 The St. Marx Cemetery in Landstraße contains the grave of Wolfgang Amadeus Mozart.

 Austrian Chancellor Metternich (1773–1859) once remarked, "The Balkans begin at the Rennweg", which was then a mere road in Landstraße, out of Vienna towards the east.

+In 1787, Leopold Mozart, the father of Wolfgang Amadeus Mozart, remarked to Wolfgang's sister, Nannerl Mozart, that her brother had moved to Landstraße, which was at the time outside Vienna's city walls.
+Leopold included a comment ("Unfortunatley, I can guess [why]."), suggesting that Wolfgang's move was perhaps due to a less-than-ideal financial situation.

 Geography

 Landstraße District is located in the southeastern city center of Vienna.
 It has an area of 7.42 km2, or 1.8% of the city of Vienna.
 This district is in the middle of Vienna's municipal districts.
 For one of the "interior districts" the district has a comparatively high proportion of greenery.
 The district lies along several terraces of the Danube, where the Danube Canal forms the eastern and the Vienna River the northwestern border.
 In the south of the district, Laaer Berg borders Landstraße.